Cybersecurity blog Cybersecurity blog

 Ok, we’re pretty sure you’re not throwing a big party in celebration of GDPR’s anniversary, however, perhaps you should!
 After all, there are multiple benefits to GDPR

-Last year companies in Europe and around the world worked hard to implement GDPR in their operations.
-This meant organisations needed to start thinking about how they collect and store data from their customers and/or subscribers.
+Last year companies in Europe and around the world worked hard to implement GDPR (General Data Protection Regulation) in their operations.
+This meant organisations needed to start thinking about how they collect and store data from their customers and/or subscribers for cybersecurity training.

 Members of the general public will always value their privacy and, after 6 months of GDPR, according to Deloitte‘s findings, a perceptual change had taken place in consumer‘s minds.
 44% of respondents believed that organisations cared more about their customer‘s privacy than before.